Non-destructive testing (NDT) at Technomix.

 • Rail vehicle technology

-The specific design of the inspection depends on the material, component geometry and inspection requirements.
+The specific design of the inspection depends on the material, component geometry, and inspection requirements.

-Which norms and standards are relevant?
+Which standards are relevant?

 Contact & consultation on ultrasonic testing